rishi255/posh_codex/README.md

 Install-Module -Name PoshCodex -Force

 # to check if it's installed properly:
-Get-Module -Name PoshCodex # should display the Invoke-Completion command
+Get-Module -Name PoshCodex # should display the Write-Completion command

 # Auto-import the module on every powershell session, so you can directly use the keybind for completion:
 echo "`nImport-Module PoshCodex" >> $PROFILE